amchess/ShashChess/CONTRIBUTING.md

 like your operating system, build environment, and a detailed description of the problem.

-_Please note that Brainlearn's development is not focused on adding new features.
+_Please note that ShashChess's development is not focused on adding new features.
 Thus any issue regarding missing features will potentially be closed without further discussion._